youngbeen/thor-updater/README.md

 Under a project root,

-1. If not installed, Run `npm i thor-bizpage-update --save-dev`
+1. If not installed, Run `npm i thor-updater --save-dev`
-2. Run `npx thor-bizpage-update`
+2. Run `npx thor-updater`
 3. Follow the instructions